ovsundal/Website-Performance-Optimization/docs/README.md

 # Website Performance Optimization portfolio project

+TODO: -Run gulp and minify all files
+-Get PageSpeed of pizza.html
+-Fix all from reviewer https://review.udacity.com/#!/reviews/623681

 What is this project about?

 A poorly optimized webpage was forked.
 The goal of this project is to optimize two pages, index.html and pizza.html and achieve a high score in Google pagespeed (https://developers.google.com/speed/pagespeed/insights/).
 In addition, pizza.html needs some code optimization to run animations at 60 fps.
 Only optimization was done in this project - content was not changed.